Wanted:

 Ongoing support from a Care Navigator

-Monthly stipend based on your engagement in the study
+Monthly stipend based on your engagement in the program

-Medicare-covered home health services for your eligible loved one
+Medicare-covered home health services for your homebound loved one

-Free caregiver training videos relevant to your loved one’s care needs
+Free online training relevant to your loved one’s care needs

 The care you provide is valuable

-This 12-month study is for family caregivers of an older adult on Medicare with a chronic condition that makes it difficult or impossible for them to leave home without assistance.
+This 12-month program is for family caregivers of an older adult on Medicare (not Medicaid) with one or more chronic conditions that make it difficult or impossible for them to leave home without assistance.

-RubyWell guides you through the process, step by step, from checking eligibility to getting trained to providing care.
+RubyWell guides you through the process, step by step, from checking eligibility to providing care.

 Check eligibility